haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 Others
 ------

-This is not the plugins, but exploring already available features in build with the Vim.You can consider me as beginner in the area :).
-If you are looking for learning the more details of the Vim editor, you don't need to search in google, you can find it out under its documentation itself.
+This section is not to discus about plugin, but exploring already available features build in with the Vim.You can consider me as beginner in that area :).
+If you are looking for learning more advanced details of the Vim editor, you don't need to search in google, you can find it out under its documentation itself.

 To see the all documentation type `ESC + :help`.
 The documentation is very huge, so Vim provides search option across all its documentation.
 To see